nateforsyth/nateforsyth.github.io/_posts/2019-06-25-improving-console-logging-spfx-revisited.md

 The idea here is that we will use the presence of a token within `document.location.href` in conjunction with support for the presence of a boolean within the Extension properties.
 That combination will flag whether we're tracing or not, and handle the console styling as we were before.

-Below is the [ImprovedConsoleLoggingApplicationCustomizer class from the previous post](https://dreamsof.dev/2019-06-10-improving-console-logging-spfx/), as well as our minor changes.
+Below is the [ImprovedConsoleLoggingApplicationCustomizer class from the previous post](https://dreamsof.dev/2019-06-10-improving-console-logging-spfx/), as well as our minor changes (as indicated by `NEW` and `UPDATED` comments).
 You'll see by the end that this really improves that all important initial triage process.

 ~~~ts
 // ImprovedConsoleLoggingApplicationCustomizer.ts